 Last month, scientists and researchers from Michigan Technological University and University of Michigan took advantage of Lake Superior’s notorious fall weather patterns to conduct a multiday field experiment involving a motion capturing jet ski, large waves, and a seasoned US Coast Guard heavy weather surfboat operator.
-This field test was the final validation of the team’s preliminary work on a “Seaworthiness Through Intelligent Trajectory Control and High-Fidelity Environmental Sensing” project for the Defense Advanced Research Projects Agency (DARPA), a project designed to investigate one of the foremost limiting factors pertaining to autonomous surface vessel (ASV) use by the United States Navy, among others, being the inability of ASV’s to negotiate and survive large sea states and extreme weather conditions without operator intervention.
+This field test was the final validation of the team’s preliminary work on a “Seaworthiness Through Intelligent Trajectory Control and High-Fidelity Environmental Sensing” project, an experiment designed to investigate one of the foremost limiting factors pertaining to autonomous surface vessel (ASV) use by the United States Navy, among others, being the inability of ASV’s to negotiate and survive large sea states and extreme weather conditions without operator intervention.

 The goal of this experiment was to capture vessel motion data and record an expert navigator’s prescribed maneuvering strategies used to maximize vessel stability in rough seas.
 Similarly, data was collected representing current autonomous maneuvering strategies for comparison.
 This research also explored advanced environmental sensors that could be used to develop a next generation autonomous control system capable of making navigation decisions that replicate those used by an experienced navigator.